sigmaSd/IRust/README.md

 All scripts should add bincode and irust_api as dependecy

-For more concrete example see plugins directory
+For more concrete example see scripts_examples directory

 **Old method**